faithvoid/faithvoid/README.md

 ### layer;01
-- Faith Void
+- Faith Void | 27 | She/Her + Ae/Aer
-- 27
-- Ae/Aer
 - Freelance IT technician, programmer, DJ and musician.
+Also a huge photography/videography nerd.

+If any of my Nintendo Switch ports stop working on newer firmwares, please open an issue and I'll recompile with the latest libNX!

 <!--
 **faithvoid/faithvoid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.